 Related: Best wireless headphones

 What will the AirPods Studio look like?

-Analyst Ming-Chi Kuo said Apple was thinking about releasing “its own-brand, high-end over-ear headphones with all-new design; to be as convenient as AirPods with better sound quality”.
-Reports about this “all-new design” have emphasised the ‘all-new’ aspect of it.
+Analyst Ming-Chi Kuo said in 2018 that Apple was releasing “its own-brand, high-end over-ear headphones with all-new design; to be as convenient as AirPods with better sound quality”.

-Pixelated icons from iOS 14 code indicated they’ll be white and black versions, and Bloomberg say the headphones will boast some unique features.
-Two version are thought to be in development – one with leather-like fabrics and the other targeted at fitness wearers which uses lighter, breathable materials.
-Some believe this to be the AirPods X, but the suggestion is that the X are in fact true wireless earbuds.
+Pixelated icons from iOS 14 code suggest they’ll be black and white versions.
+Bloomberg reported the headphones will have some unique features with two versions in production – one with leather-like fabrics, and the other targeted at fitness wearers, which uses lighter, breathable materials.
+The luxury version the one shown in recent leaks, which you can see below.

 What features will the AirPod over-ears have?

 Macworld say the AirPods Studio will have ANC and wireless charging.
 The former is likely though we’re less sure about the latter.
 We expect battery life to be around 20 to 30 hours, and that they’ll feature the U1-chip that Apple is putting into a number of its latest products.
 Note Apple leaker, Jon Prosser, did say that some features had been cut, but did elaborate on what these features were.